Prevent lawsuits and boost employee productivity.

 Investigations are considered a baseline step for employers to comply with their legal obligation to prevent discrimination under the California Fair Employment and Housing Act.

 A thorough investigation helps an employer avoid liability by demonstrating that it took an employee’s complaint seriously.

 Investigations help an employer get a handle on facts that underlie a potential lawsuit, allowing the company to determine if the matter should settle and in what amount.

 Perhaps most importantly, even when an investigator concludes that the complaining witness’s assertions aren’t supported by the evidence, an investigator will often discover brewing issues or even non-related facts that could lead to liability if they are not dealt with by the employer.

 In all these ways, workplace investigations are an efficient means of resolving conflict and improving the overall workplace environment, thus increasing workplace productivity.

 how we help

-The Maier Law Group is uniquely positioned to be effective investigators for several reasons.
-We are all skilled litigators who know how to question witnesses so that we elicit large amounts of information in a short period of time.
-We have both plaintiff and defense side experience in our ranks, making our findings us much less prone to claims of bias if challenged in court.
-In addition, we perform investigations in both Spanish and English, a skill that few investigators have but that is often needed.
+The attorneys at the Maier Law Group are uniquely positioned as effective investigators for several reasons.
+We are all experienced litigators who know how to effectively question witnesses about key information.
+However, we are also well trained in the essential skill of establishing rapport and trust with witnesses so that they feel heard and understood, and so that the information they provide is reliable and trustworthy.
+In addition, we effectively elicit and process large amounts of relevant information in a short period of time.
+Also, we have both plaintiff and defense side experience in our ranks, making our findings much less prone to claims of bias by either side if challenged in court.
+Moreover, we perform investigations in both Spanish and English, a skill that few investigators have but that is often needed.
 Finally, we are very experienced, and know how to ensure a company’s compliance with California and federal requirements around completing a prompt, impartial, and thorough investigation.